Akankshadthube/Customer_Segmentation-Using-Machine-Learning/README.md

 Model Training: Train machine learning models, such as clustering algorithms (e.g., K-means, hierarchical clustering), to segment customers into distinct groups.

-Evaluation Metrics: Evaluate the performance of the segmentation models using appropriate metrics, such as silhouette score, inertia, or silhouette analysis.
+Evaluation Metrics: Evaluate the performance of the segmentation models using appropriate metrics.

 Visualization: Visualize the results of customer segmentation to facilitate interpretation and decision-making.